Probate Q&A Series

 Analysis

 Apply the Rule to the Facts: In the stated facts, the surviving spouse has no original title, no key, and only a copy of the death certificate.
 Under North Carolina practice, the first step is usually to secure a certified death certificate and, if the vehicle is to be treated as part of the spouse’s support, an application for a spousal year’s allowance with the clerk.
 Once the clerk assigns the vehicle (or other personal property) to the spouse, DMV can use the clerk’s order plus a duplicate-title process (typically via Form MVR-4, along with any required DMV affidavit such as MVR-317) to issue title in the spouse’s name or a buyer’s name.
-If the estate is very small and no personal representative is expected to qualify, and the vehicle is not part of the formal year’s allowance, DMV may accept an affidavit of authority to assign title signed by all heirs instead of requiring a full estate file.
+In some cases, DMV may accept an affidavit of authority to assign title from the person or persons entitled to the vehicle instead of requiring a full estate file.

 Process & Timing